YuAo/MetalLibraryArchive/README.md

     }
     ```

-- A `Int16` value at offset `0x4` is related to the target platform.
+- An `Int16` value at offset `0x4` is related to the target platform.

     ```cpp
     loc_6a610: